Hakim-Latroch/CS50Web-Course-Projects/README.md

     ✅ Entry Page
     ✅ Index Page
     ✅ Search
+    ✅ New Page : in progress
-        ➡ New Page : in progress
+        ➡ Edit Page : in progress

 ## Required tasks for this project as provided :
 <br>